-Name

-Address

 Grade level

 Birth date and place

 Parent/guardian names, addresses, electronic mail addresses, and telephone numbers

 Photographs, videos, or digital images used for informational or news-related purposes (whether by a media outlet or by the school) of a student participating in school or school-sponsored activities, organizations, and athletics that have appeared in school publications, such as yearbooks, newspapers, or sporting or fine arts programs

 Academic awards, degrees, and honors

 Information in relation to school-sponsored activities, organizations, and athletics

 Major field of study

 Period of attendance in school

-7. The right to request that military recruiters or institutions of higher learning not be granted
+7. The right to request that military recruiters or institutions of higher learning not be granted access to your student's information without your prior written consent.

-access to your student's information without your prior written consent.
-Federal law requires a secondary school to grant military recruiters and institutions of higher learning, upon their request, access to secondary school students' names, addresses, and telephone numbers, unless the their request, access to secondary school to grant minutary rectuners and institutions of higher rearing, upon student's parent/guardian, or student who is 18 years of age or older, submits a written request that the information not be released without the prior written consent of the parent/guardian or eligible student.
+Federal law requires a secondary school to grant military recruiters and institutions of higher learning, upon their request, access to secondary school students' names, addresses, and telephone numbers, unless the student's parent/guardian, or student who is 18 years of age or older, submits a written request that the information not be released without the prior written consent of the parent/guardian or eligible student.
 If you wish to exercise this option, notify the building principal.